Do Mice Carry Fleas? Other Facts About Fleas!

 Yes.
 If you notice a flea problem and you do not have any pets in your home—or the pets that you do have are treated—your best bet is to look for a rodent infestation.

 Yes.
 As with any animal that has fur, mice are great carriers of fleas.
-Once mice head inside your home, the fleas will too.
+Once mice head inside your home, the fleas can too.

 Get a Free Estimate